Mitral Valve Regurgitation

 On the day of surgery

 Your procedure will be done by a cardiac surgeon.
 This is a doctor who treats diseases of the heart.
-He or she will work with a team of specialized nurses.
+He or she will work with a team of specialized nurses and operating room staff.
 The surgery will take several hours.
 In general, you can expect the following:

 You will have general anesthesia, medicine that allows you to sleep through the surgery.
 You won’t feel any pain during the surgery.